 Future generations will probably characterize present generations as ‘craven, irresponsible and selfish’ (according to PM of Fiji at an UN conference in Katowice, Poland, 2018).

 Mankind: a mammal with unaware, reckless behaviour.
-Individual as well as collective.
 Despite of the so-called intellect of this species.
 Introducing all kind of artificial materials and processes into the utter veins of the biosphere.
 Often irreversible.
-Chemical waste, artificial DNA, radioactive waste, (micro) plastics in fish, chemicals in drinking water, large scale infrastructures, monocultures, to mention a few.
-At the same time not being able to address ‘basic’ problems like overpopulation, refugees, hunger and poverty.

 At the moment, attention is focused on climate change.
 Anyone can see it: extreme weather, not witnessed before is occuring all around the globe.
 ‘This cannot be coincidence’.
 The cause for climate change is considered (by most people) to be a result of increased amounts of greenhouse gasses (carbon dioxide and methane in particular) in the atmosphere.
 How to deal with that problem?
-Who is going to pay for that?
 What can be expected, happens: the leading fossil fuel powers don’t support the conclusions of climatologists about a human caused climate change.
 A tax on carbon dioxide emissions seems logical and to the point to me to start addressing this problem.